 Check your papers carefully as soon as you receive them.
 They contain deadlines that you must meet.

 If you've been served papers and think you are willing to sign the proposed decree sent to you, but want to be cautious and have an attorney look it over for you, we can sit down with you, discuss your situation and the proposal, and give you advice on whether it's harmful to you or not.
-This is done on an hourly basis, with no retainer fee necessary.Remember, once you sign & submit the decree, it's final.
+Many attorneys will do this on an hourly basis, with no retainer fee necessary.Remember, once you sign & submit the decree, it's final.

 If you do not agree with your spouse's statements in the papers, do your research and get advice as soon as possible.
 It is less efficient to go to an attorney just days before a hearing or deadline- deadlines for filing responses or getting exhibits to the other side may have been missed; it may be more difficult to get required documents together; it may simply be that you can't find the right person to represent you on such short notice and your options are now limited.